 - A. Upon signature of all parties to this Agreement, the CESU Network National Office shall administer support funding to the Southern Appalachian Mountains CESU Host University in furtherance of the Agreement, to be authorized and executed by a modification to the Agreement.
-The amount of funding shall be determined in accordance with CESU Council annual host institution support guidelines. - B. Payments will be made by the Federal Agencies for work in accordance with 2 CFR 200, as appropriate, and the related federal agency regulations, as applicable, specifically, 22 CFR Part 518 (Department of Defense), 10 U.S.C. § 2358, 33 U.S.C. § 2323(a), 10 U.S.C. § 3036(d), DOD 3210.6-R, and Department of Defense Grant and Agreement Regulations (U.S. Army Corps of Engineers-Civil Works). - C. A 17.5% indirect cost rate will be paid on work covered by the Agreement and all its modifications or task agreements, with exceptions listed in Article V. paragraphs C.1., C.2., and C.3. (below).
-Refer to agency-specific policy and guidance for additional information regarding approval and implementation under 2 CFR 200, as appropriate (e.g., DOI-AAAP-0007 [Department of the Interior]; FAM-2015-02 [Department of Commerce]).
+The amount of funding shall be determined in accordance with CESU Council annual Host University support guidelines. - B. Payments will be made by the Federal Agencies for work in accordance with 2 CFR 200, as appropriate, and the related federal agency regulations, as applicable, specifically, 22 CFR Part 518 (Department of Defense), 10 U.S.C. § 4001, 33 U.S.C. § 2323(a), 10 U.S.C. § 3036(d), DOD 3210.6-R, and Department of Defense Grant and Agreement Regulations (U.S. Army Corps of Engineers-Civil Works). - C. A maximum 17.5% indirect cost rate will be paid on work covered by the Agreement and all its modifications or task agreements, with exceptions listed in Article V. paragraphs C.1., C.2., and C.3. (below).
+Refer to agency-specific policy and guidance for additional information regarding approval and implementation under 2 CFR 200, as appropriate (e.g., DOI-AAAP-0007 [Department of the Interior]; FAM-2015-02 [Department of Commerce]). - 1.
+For USFS Research (e.g., Southern Research Station), the USFS cannot reimburse "state cooperative institutions" for indirect costs, pursuant to 7 U.S.C. § 3103(18) and 7 U.S.C. § 3319.
+Indirect costs may be used to satisfy USFS cost sharing requirements of at least a minimum of 20% of total project costs.
+It is recommended that cost-sharing is greater than 20% in accordance with the Forest Service Handbook FSH1509.11, Chapter 70.